Explore What Pagination Is and How to Implement It Properly

 - although it solves the potential problem of pagination, at the same time, we exclude paginal content from the index;

-- if there are many products, then if you do not use the XML sitemap, the products that are located deeply in the directory will be indexed for a long time.
+- if there are many products, then if you do not use the XML sitemap, the products that are located deep in the directory will be indexed for a long time.

 Solution 2.
 “View all” and rel=”canonical”